+Ovaries: The ovaries secrete sex hormones that are essential for reproductive cycles.
 Pituitary Gland: The pituitary gland is the major hormone-releasing organ of the body.
 The gland releases all of the major hormones of the human body.

+Adrenal Gland: The adrenal gland releases stress hormones.
 There are two mechanisms of hormone action that are required for the proper functioning of the human body.

 Explain the Two Mechanisms of Hormone Action in The Human Body.